fruit-bat/pico-zxspectrum/README.md

 I've moved to the [Redcode Z80 emulator](https://github.com/redcode/Z80) as:
 * It comes with a test suite
-* It is much faster than the previous version
+* It is much faster than the previous emulator

 TZX support added with some omissions:
 * No CSW support (raise an issue if this is important to you)